olha-yatskivska/python-lessons/README.md

   * [Grey Box Testing:](https://github.com/olha-yatskivska/python-lessons/blob/main/network-programming/exercises/http-request.py) Sockets and protocols allow me to verify communication between the Client and Server, helping distinguish between UI rendering bugs and backend connection failures.
   * [Automated Data Verification:](https://github.com/olha-yatskivska/python-lessons/blob/main/network-programming/exercises/beautiful-soup.py) Using Beautiful Soup, I can automate the verification of page content, meta tags, and broken links without the overhead of a full browser automation tool (e.g., checking if all <img> tags have alt attributes)..
   * [API Fundamentals:](https://github.com/olha-yatskivska/python-lessons/blob/main/network-programming/exercises/urllinks.py) Understanding HTTP via urllib is the foundation for API testing, allowing me to analyze status codes, headers, and payloads.
+  * Test Automation (Page Object Model): In automation (like Selenium or Playwright), use OOP every day.
+A "Page" is a Class, the buttons are Attributes, and clicking them is a Method.
+Understanding Inheritance allows you to create a "BasePage" so you don't have to rewrite the same code for every test.

 ### **🧪 Data Manipulation**